ruizjme/aws_associate/IAM_lab.md

 ## Roles

-A way for an AWS service to use another AWS service
+A way for an AWS service to use another AWS service.

+Roles are global.

 ## Policies